 I enjoy popping down to the local farmers market (with my hat and gloves on haha) and seeing what organic produce is in season.
 Local organic stuff seems to be brimming with so much life force and vibrancy – even in the depths of winter.
 It’s usually inexpensive to buy seasonal stuff too.

 Our bodies tend to respond favourably to whatever is in season, it seems to nourish us in just the right way.
-It changes through out the season, making a delightful variety of options, all year long.
+It changes throughout the season, making a delightful variety of options, all year long.
 I must say, it does feel rather rewarding to make a soup with lots of ingredients that I know are growing locally.

-Coconut is however, entirely optional, although personally I just can’t seem to help myself.
-Tastes nice without it, but oh my goodness, that coconut does seem to turn it from ‘nice’ into soul-stirringly yum.
+The leek and beetroot soup does still taste nice without it, but oh my goodness, that coconut does seem to turn it from ‘nice’ into soul-stirringly yum.